lee101/how/source/_posts/99designs-wordsmashing-logo-icon-design.md

 - wordsmashing-icon187.png
 ---

-I ran a [99designs](https://99designs.com) logo design contest one for my game [Word Smashing](http://wordsmashing.com) which was in desperate need of some design love.
+I ran a [99designs](https://99designs.com) logo design contest one for my game, [Word Smashing](http://wordsmashing.com) which was in desperate need of some design love.

 What i learned: